Nuts, almonds, oil roasted, with salt added, smoke flavor

 Compare Nuts, almonds, oil roasted, with salt added, smoke flavor

-See how Nuts, almonds, oil roasted, with salt added, smoke flavor compares to other foods:
+See how Nuts, almonds, oil roasted, with salt added, smoke flavor compares to other foods in terms of nutrition:

-- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Seeds, sesame butter, tahini, from unroasted kernels (non-chemically removed seed coat)
+- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Seeds, cottonseed flour, partially defatted (glandless)

-- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Seeds, watermelon seed kernels, dried
+- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Seeds, pumpkin and squash seed kernels, dried

-- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Nuts, chestnuts, japanese, dried
+- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Seeds, pumpkin and squash seed kernels, roasted, without salt

-- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Nuts, coconut milk, frozen (liquid expressed from grated meat and water)
+- Nuts, almonds, oil roasted, with salt added, smoke flavor vs Seeds, safflower seed kernels, dried

 More in Nut and Seed Products